rayaanr/SOLMate/IMPLEMENTATION.md

-# SOL Sensei Implementation
+# SOLMate Implementation

 ## 🎯 Overview

-SOL Sensei is a Solana Web3 assistant that converts natural language into structured JSON intents and provides live wallet analytics.
+SOLMate is a Solana Web3 assistant that converts natural language into structured JSON intents and provides live wallet analytics.
 This implementation focuses on **wallet balance queries** as the primary feature.

 ## 🏗️ Architecture